opentensor/bittensor/contrib/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

 * **Check the [debugging guide](./DEBUGGING.md).** for tips — you might discover that the enhancement is already available.
-Most importantly, check if you're using the latest version of Bittensor by pulling the latest changes from the Master branch and if you can get the desired behavior by changing [Bittensor's config settings](https://opentensor.github.io/getting-started/configuration.html).
+Most importantly, check if you're using the latest version of Bittensor by pulling the latest changes from the Master branch and if you can get the desired behavior by changing [Bittensor's config settings](https://docs.learnbittensor.org/getting-started/install-btcli#configuration).
-* **Determine which repository the problem should be reported in: if it has to do with your ML model, then it's likely [Bittensor](https://github.com/opentensor/bittensor).
+* **Determine which repository the problem should be reported in**: if it has to do with your ML model, then it's likely [Bittensor](https://github.com/opentensor/bittensor).
 If you are having problems with your emissions or Blockchain, then it is in [subtensor](https://github.com/opentensor/subtensor)

 #### How To Submit A (Good) Feature Suggestion

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 After you've determined which repository ([Bittensor](https://github.com/opentensor/bittensor) or [subtensor](https://github.com/opentensor/subtensor)) your enhancement suggestion is related to, create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://docs.github.com/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Bittensor which the suggestion is related to.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
+You can use [Licecap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [Silentcast](https://github.com/colinkeenan/silentcast) or [byzanz-record](https://manpages.ubuntu.com/manpages/questing/en/man1/byzanz-record.1.html) on Linux.
 * **Explain why this enhancement would be useful** to most Bittensor users.
 * **List some other text editors or applications where this enhancement exists.**
-* **Specify which version of Bittensor are you using?** You can get the exact version by checking for `__version__` in [`bittensor/bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L30).
+* **Specify which version of Bittensor are you using?** You can get the version of the Bittensor SDK by executing the `python3 -m bittensor` command.
 * **Specify the name and version of the OS you're using.**

 Thank you for considering contributing to Bittensor!
 Any help is greatly appreciated along this journey to incentivize open and permissionless intelligence.